RealistAI/bq_migration_automation_tool/README.md

 #### TD_TO_BQ_MAPPING_TABLE

-the table that stores the Teradata to BigQuery Mapping
+the table that stores the Teradata to BigQuery Mapping<br>

 #### BUSINESS_UNIT_DATASET_MAP_CSV_FILE